Graduate Course Catalog 2016-2017

 The M.F.A. thesis is a book-length, publishable manuscript.
 For fiction writers, the thesis could be a collection of short stories, a story cycle (linked stories), or a novel.
 For nonfiction writers, the thesis could be a collection of themed essays and/or magazine articles or a book of creative nonfiction.
 For poets, the thesis would be a book-length collection of poems.
 The minimum length of the thesis is 150 pages for fiction and nonfiction writers and 45 pages for poets.
 Students will work closely with a thesis adviser as they write and pass an oral defense of the thesis, a defense conducted by a three-member thesis committee of writing faculty.
 Students will also conduct a public reading of their thesis in an event organized by the writing faculty.

-In addition, the M.F.A. program offers students opportunities to publish in an online journal called Barnstorm, as well as intern at publishing houses and magazines and teach in the community at prisons, senior centers, and schools.
+In addition, the M.F.A. program offers students opportunities to publish in an online journal called Barnstorm, as well as intern at arts/cultural orginizations and the university research department,as well as teach in community schools.
 A select number of students are chosen to teach UNH undergraduate writing courses and to work in the University's Writing Center.

 The program admits an average of 15 new students a year, which creates a writing community of 45 student writers.